abdullahpichoo/twitter-clone/README.md

 ##### To do

 - Write public activity specs X
-- add third col to main page
+- add third col to main page X
 - make a bottom bar for phone